World War Three

 Rose: Cupboard by the sink, middle shelf.

-- Oh Crap: When the Doctor promises Margaret that he'll stop the Slitheen's plan, she sneers "What?
+- When the Doctor promises Margaret that he'll stop the Slitheen's plan, she sneers "What?
 You, in your box?"
 As the Doctor closes the door, face grim and not looking away from her, she begins to look a lot less confident about it.

-- The Password Is Always Swordfish: An especially egregious case, as the password to every non-nuclear UN-controlled missile launch platform turns out to be "buffalo", a few times over.
+- The Password Is Always "Swordfish": An especially egregious case, as the password to every non-nuclear UN-controlled missile launch platform turns out to be "buffalo", a few times over.
 The suggestion seemed to be that "buffalo" was a special password for UNIT types to bypass security.
-And that The Doctor, having worked for UNIT around the time that the whole world decided this computer thing was really going to take off, may have built in the back-door himself.
+And that the Doctor, having worked for UNIT around the time that the whole world decided this computer thing was really going to take off, may have built in the backdoor himself.

 - Refusal of the Call: After Mickey finally does something useful, the Doctor invites him onboard.
 Mickey passes, and the Doctor plays it off as continued animosity for Rose's benefit.
-Mickey would ultimately answer the call the following series.

 - Shown Their Work: Not only did they have the proper prefix for a submarine-launched Harpoon missile, they CGed a very good replica of a Harpoon.
 However, Harpoons are anti-ship missiles, not land attack.